carmengmz/circRNA/README.md

 If the detected circRNAs will be used for classification, the samples must belong to different groups.
 For example, sequenced samples from normal patients vs sequenced samples from patients with some disease or condition.
 In our example we will select sequenced samples of blood exosomes from normal patiens and sequenced samples of blood exosomes from patiens with coronary heart disease.

-We performed the search in the [Gene Expression Omnibus repository (GEO)](https://www.ncbi.nlm.nih.gov/gds) of the NCBI (National Center for Biotechnology Information) using the following criteria:
+We have performed the search in the [Gene Expression Omnibus repository (GEO)](https://www.ncbi.nlm.nih.gov/gds) of the NCBI (National Center for Biotechnology Information) using the following criteria:
 - Organism: Homo sapiens
 - Study type: Expression profiling by throughput sequencing
 - Query: ""blood exosomes"